Web Analytics

 How Data is Gathered

-There are many ways that website analytics can be captured, many of which can be done without the user ever knowing.
-A few companies offer web analytics services that use more sophisticated internet-wide techniques to capture and gather data for the individual web designer and the rest of their clients.
+There are many ways to capture website analytics, many of which can be done without the user’s knowledge.
+A few companies offer web analytics services that use more sophisticated internet-wide techniques to capture and gather data for individual web designers and their clients.

-The first and most common type of analytic data is the data your web browser sends to the website even without you knowing.
+The first and most common type of analytic data is the data your web browser sends to the website, even without you knowing.
 The data that is sent is straightforward.
-Most of the time, it’s information about what type of browser and operating system you are using.
-Although this data is extensive, it can be used to tell what type of users (either mobile or desktop) are using your website.
+Most of the time, it’s information about what browser and operating system you use.
+Although this data is extensive, it can reveal the type of users (mobile or desktop) who are using your website.

 Cookies

 The second most common type of data used for analytic purposes is cookies.
-Cookies are small files that your browser stores and sends to the websites for various purposes.
-Cookies can be used in web analytics to track a single user everywhere directly they go on your website.
-Some of the most common cookies track browsers during a session (gif).
+Cookies are small files that your browser stores and sends to websites for various purposes.
+Cookies can be used in web analytics to track a single user across your website.
+Some of the most common cookies track browsers during a session (GIF).

-Cookies can also even be used to track users outside of your website.
-Malicious cookies could gather information about your web browsing and return that data as soon as you return to the origin website.
+Cookies can also be used to track users outside of your website.
+Malicious cookies could gather information about your web browsing and return that data when you return to the origin website.
 These cookies are less common because most modern web browser developers know that type of misuse.
 For example, Google Chrome creates a new browser session for each tab.

 IP Address

-Lastly, IP address tracking is the most inaccurate but impossible for an end-user to hide.
-When a user connects to a web server, they must send an HTTP request, including a return IP address for the request.
+Lastly, IP address tracking is the most inaccurate, but impossible for an end-user to hide.
+When a user connects to a web server, they must send an HTTP request, including the return IP address for the request.
 Most web servers save the IP addresses that they send files to in their regular log files.
-If an administrator wanted to analyze a user’s session, they could watch a specific IP address’s requests.
-This method is highly inaccurate, primarily if many users use the same IP address when connecting to the internet (large universities).
+Administrators who want to analyze a user’s session could watch the requests from a specific IP address.
+This method is highly inaccurate, especially if many users use the same IP address when connecting to the internet (large universities).

 Google and Others

-Although there are many ways for an individual website to track user data for analytics, many companies opt to pay a company such as Google to handle their analytics.
-Google’s solution uses a sophisticated blend of methods to provide developers with the most accurate information.
+Although there are many ways for an individual website to track user data for analytics, many companies opt to pay a company like Google to handle their analytics.
+Google’s solution uses sophisticated methods to provide developers with the most accurate information.
 Other companies also offer similar services to Google’s analytics, but since Google owns over 95% of the internet search traffic, they can provide services that include search engine traffic.

 User-Oriented Design

-The next step for any web developer is an intuitive interface that any user can use without any prior experience or training.
-Your website must revolve around the user and the user experience.
+The next step for any web developer is an intuitive interface that users can use without prior experience or training.
+Your website should revolve around the user and their experience.
 This can be done by utilizing the tools and data to analyze how each user uses the website.
 Some methods and design philosophies support a user-oriented design.
 A few examples of web design principles can be found below.

 Website Purpose

 Everything has a purpose, and so should your website.
-Websites that also cover one subject or revolve around one topic or idea also serve a purpose.
+Websites that cover a single subject or revolve around a specific topic or idea also serve a purpose.
 Straightforward websites tend to have higher retention and a better user experience.

 F-Shaped Reading Pattern

-Numerous eye-tracking and data from internet traffic have shown that humans tend to read in an F-shaped pattern.
-The F-shaped reading pattern philosophy utilizes a mix of images and headers to grab users to a specific section or subsection in a topic.
-Think about this word document that you are reading.
+Numerous eye-tracking studies and data from internet traffic have shown that humans tend to read in an F-shaped pattern.
+The F-shaped reading pattern philosophy utilizes a mix of images and headers to grab users ‘ attention to a specific section or subsection in a topic.
+Consider the Word document you are reading.
 This subsection catches your eye with the infographic (Source) on the left and pulls you into reading the body on the right.
 The inverse can also be done by utilizing catchy section headers.

 Load Times

-Having tons of site animations, high-resolution photos, and hundreds of scripts running on a website may make the website very visually appealing.
-Slow loading times, especially those with a slower internet connection, will turn potential visitors away.
-One way to lower the amount of data downloaded along with the website is not to resize images.
-When images are embedded into a website, they are downloaded at full resolution, and then the browser uses code to resize the image.
+Having a website with numerous animations, high-resolution photos, and hundreds of scripts running on it may make it very visually appealing.
+However, slow loading times, especially for those with a slower internet connection, will turn potential visitors away.
+One way to reduce data downloads is not to resize images.
+When embedded into a website, images are downloaded at full resolution, and then the browser uses code to resize the image.

-If possible, load times will become faster if you store the image resource in a possible minor form and only resize it when necessary.
-Another way to lower load times is only to utilize javascript when essential and load the scripts after the website has fully initialized.
+If possible, load times will become faster if you store the image resource in a compressed format and only resize it when necessary.
+Another way to lower load times is to utilize JavaScript when essential and load the scripts after the website has fully initialized.

-The goal of all web design is to create a user experience that guides a user without needing instruction or prompting.
-A good website such as Google makes its website simple and easy to comprehend, which has directly led to the success of its search engine.
+All web design aims to create a user experience that guides a user without needing instruction or prompting.
+A good website, such as Google, makes its website simple and easy to comprehend, which has directly led to the success of its search engine.
 On the other hand, Bing has a much more complicated user experience, leading to more user frustration and a dwindling user base.
 Trust in web analytics has led to many companies adopting open privacy policies that allow users to have minimal control over how their data is used and sold.